Tony Spencer Gong Practitioner

 Is a Gong Bath safe?

-Kaira Sound Therapy looks forward to offering you a Gong Bath.
+Kaira Sound Therapy looks forward to welcoming you to a relaxing and restorative gong bath experience.

 Click this link to download Guidelines for after your Gong Bath: AFTER YOUR GONG BATH